In an effort

 "found in the foothills of Himalaya", I have wanted to

-find it.
+see it in the wild.
 I get Bishnu Lal to toss the car, and run back: IT IS!

 The caudex is covered in mosses, and it sit high up in a